Kirill-Sakov/NaturalSelectionAI/README.md

 ![Alt Text](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExNDg2MGNmMTNhZTNmZjg0NzQ1Y2FmZmM5N2I2MWUyYTVjYWQ0YWE2YiZjdD1n/HlMChJJqSpPJ3Ke8WU/giphy.gif)

+Each agent has this neural network.
 The lengths of 4 vectors directed from the agent to the largest accumulation of food, predatory agents, herbivorous agents and protected agents are fed to the network input.

 The output values of the network are converted into a 2-dimensional vector, which is then used to move the agent.